Cervical Spinal Cord Stimulator

 Who needs the surgery

 Generally, any individual who is suffering from chronic and excruciating pain because of:

-1. Surgery: Often, spinal surgeries for a myriad of spinal conditions such as spinal fusion or spinal stenosis often fail or are successful but leave the patients with chronic, debilitating pain.
+1. Surgery: Often, spinal surgeries for a myriad of spinal conditions such as degenerative disc disease or spinal stenosis often fail or are successful but leave the patients with chronic, debilitating pain.
 Also known as failed back surgery syndrome.

 However, candidacy for a Cervical Spinal Cord Simulator is determined through a careful and thorough evaluation of the physical condition, medical and pain history, and pain medication regime of the patient.
-An expert panel of board certified fellowship trained physicians, neurosurgeons, and a psychiatrists will evaluate these factors to determine the suitability of a client for SCS.
+An expert panel of board-certified fellowship-trained physicians, neurosurgeons, and psychiatrists will evaluate these factors to determine the suitability of a client for SCS.

-Other conditions of suitability for SCS may include:
+Other conditions of suitability for Spinal Cord Stimulator may include:

-• The pain stems from a correctable problem which may be fixed by the SCS
+- The pain stems from a correctable problem that may be fixed by the SCS.

 How it is performed

-The Cervical Spinal Cord Simulator is placed in the spinal cord through a minimally invasive spine surgery by board certified spinal surgeons, spine specialists, and neurosurgeons.
+The Cervical Spinal Cord Simulator is placed in the spinal cord through a minimally invasive spine surgery by our board-certified spinal surgeons, spine specialists, and neurosurgeons.
 The following steps make it easier to understand the procedure:

 1. Pre-Surgery: CSC Trial